pivotal-cf/docs-pks/network-profiles-shared-t1.hbs.md

 ## <a id='dedicated-t1'></a> Dedicated Tier-1 Topology

-When you provision a Kubernetes cluster with a network profile that overrides the Shared Tier-1 topology, Tanzu Kubernetes Grid Integrated Edition creates following NSX objects:
+When you provision a Kubernetes cluster with a network profile that overrides the Shared Tier-1 topology, {{  vars.product }} creates following NSX objects:

 * 1 Logical Switch and Tier-1 Router for each Kubernetes Nodes subnet
 * 1 Logical Switch and Tier-1 Router for each Kubernetes namespace